sukhjinder-kumar/blog/_posts/2024-12-19-A First Course in Probability and Statistics.md

 title: A First Course in Probability and Statistics (PENDING)
 date: 2024-12-19 15:49:21 +05300
 categories: [Mathematics, Probability-Statistics]
-tags: [logical, mathematics, probability, theory_course]     # TAG names should always be lowercase
+tags: [pending, logical, mathematics, probability, theory_course]     # TAG names should always be lowercase
 description: We talk about various convergence notions for random variables
 math: true
 ---